pinkywafer/Anniversaries/README.md

 Attributes:
 * years at next anniversary: number of years that will have passed at the next occurrence
 * current years: number of years have passed since the first occurance (ie, age)
-* date:  The date as configured
+* date:  The configured date (formatted by the date_format attribute if set)

 ## Table of Contents
 * [Installation](#installation)